-Things to Do in Taiwan in Winter
+Other Things to Do around Taiwan in Winter

 Therefore, I would still suggest following my detailed Taiwan itinerary for 1 week, 2 weeks, or 3 weeks for traveling around Taiwan, or my Taiwan itinerary with kids for those traveling with little ones.

 These of course includes Taiwan’s most famous attractions: Jiufen, Taroko Gorge, Sun Moon Lake, and Alishan.
 Taroko Gorge is just as magnificent even when skies are gray (in fact, low hanging clouds can make it even more stunning), and to beat the cold, head to this secret hot spring.

 Sun Moon Lake can be fairly chilly in winter, but when the sky is clear (which is more likely in that part of Taiwan in winter), it is every bit as beautiful.
 Make sure to check out the Sun Moon Lake Pass deals before you go.
 Meanwhile, visiting Alishan in frosty winter can be quite the experience, just make sure to dress in full winter gear.